armbian/build/documentation/user-faq.md

 # What to download?

-Each board is fully supported with up to **three basic system** options:
+Each board is fully supported with up to **four basic system** options:

-- Debian Wheezy
-- Debian Jessie
+- Debian Wheezy or Jessie
-- Ubuntu Trusty
+- Ubuntu Trusty or Xenial

-Some boards also have a desktop version of Ubuntu or Jessie.
+Some boards also have a desktop version Debian Jessie.

 # Legacy or Vanilla?

 Both kernels are stable and production ready, but you should use them for different purpuses since their basic support differ:

+ - legacy: video acceleration, NAND support, connecting displays
- * for headless server or light desktop operations use vanilla kernel
+ - vanilla: headless server, light desktop operations
- * for using video acceleration, NAND, ... you should stick to legacy

 # How to check download authenticity?

 All our images are digitally signed and therefore it's possible to check theirs authentication.
 You need to unzip the download package and issue those commands (Linux):